cabve/Scripts/README.md

 # Scripts

-Different scripts for testing
+Useful scripts and other "stuff" for testing